FieryCod/holy-lambda/doc/1-01-whatisit.md

 - async handlers

 ## Java runtime
-Prior work towards targeting Java runtime was done by [uswitch/lambada](https://github.com/uswitch/lambada), but lacked being convienient.
+Prior work towards targeting Java runtime was done by [uswitch/lambada](https://github.com/uswitch/lambada), but lacked being convenient.
 Holy lambda in the other hand is very convenient and does things which lambada lacked:

-- full class identifier is created during macroexpansion of `deflambda`
+- full class identifier is created during macro expansion of `deflambda`
 - request is automatically slurped and converted to a map
 - response mimics Ring therefore you don't have to write to `OutputStream`.
 - supports interceptors